Culture industry: The theory

 The essay is concerned with the production of cultural content in capitalist societies.
 It critiques the extortionate nature of cultural economies as well as the apparently inferior products of the system.
 Horkheimer and Adorno argue that mass-produced entertainment aims, by its very nature, to appeal to vast audiences and therefore both the intellectual stimulation of high art and the basic release of low art.
 The essay does not suggest that all products of this system are inherently inferior, simply that they have replaced other forms of entertainment without properly fulfilling the important roles played by the now-defunct sources of culture.

 Horkheimer and Adorno make consistent comparisons between Fascist Germany and the American film industry.
 They highlight the presence of mass-produced culture, created and disseminated by exclusive institutions and consumed by a passive, homogenised audience in both systems.
 This illustrates the logic of domination in post-enlightenment modern society, by monopoly capitalism or the nation state.
 Horkheimer and Adorno draw attention to the problems associated with a system that 'integrates its consumers from above', arguing that in attempting to realise enlightenment values of reason and order, the holistic power of the individual is undermined.

+Adorno contended that culture industry, through mass media especially radio, had contributed to the development of fascism in Germany.
+In his view, the "authoritarian voice" arises from the intimacy of broadcast and social practices of radio listening.
+According to Adorno, "The authority of radio becomes greater the more it addresses the listener in his privacy," while "an organized mass of listeners might feel their own strength and even rise to a sort of opposition."